Most people choose Magento for its ability to handle large shops – many products, lots of events being generated. It also means lots of customer data.

-Without a special CRM tool, you only see things after they happen, transactional data.
+Without a special CRM tool using ecommerce analytics, you only see things after they happen, transactional data.

-A CRM will give you insights into customer behavior to take your marketing to the next level and make extra sales.
+A Magento CRM platform will give you insights into customer behavior to take your marketing to the next level and make extra sales.

-Here’s what to look for in a CRM system.
+Here’s what to look for to choose the best CRM for Magento.